 Costs:

-DPs may charge fees per certificate or per request review these costs with your provider to avoid surprises.
+DPs may charge fees per certificate or per request.
+Review these costs with your provider to avoid surprises.

 Educational Resources: